isc-projects/kea/doc/guide/agent.rst

    #   for the CA certificate.
    #
    #   The client certificate must be deployed on the client system.
-   #   In order to test the proxy configuration with 'curl' run
+   #   In order to test the proxy configuration with 'curl' run a
    #   command similar to the following:
    #
    #   curl -k --key kea-client.key --cert kea-client.crt -X POST \